 What advice would you have for anyone wanting to do the same career?

 Policing or business?
 In truth for both, I would give the same advice, go for it, be determined, hold on to your integrity, care about other people and enjoy yourself.

-For more information - Steve was in the Metropolitan Police for 25 Years and has been an Advisor to BBC's Silent Witness.
+For more information - Steve was in the Metropolitan Police for 25 Years and has been an Adviser to BBC's Silent Witness.
 Steve also runs motivational and after dinner talks from the family events business.
-Please contact the team to discuss further opportunities by email on info@rightangleevents,co.uk or visit their website here
+Please contact the team via their website here